 - You will receive a different answer to this question depends upon who you ask.

-But when you experience the city itself, you will be able to determine why it’s called the White City.
+When you experience the city, you can decide why it’s called the White City.

-The center of Mérida is fairly easy to navigate, once you understand the layout; on a grid with numbered streets.
+The center of Mérida is fairly easy to navigate, once you understand the grid layout with numbered streets.
 Larger through streets have names such as Paseo de Montejo, Ave.
 Cupules, Ave.
 Itzaes or Ave.
 Colon.

 Larger, even numbers begin in the west, reducing as you travel east.